Whether you’re looking to maximize muscle gains or improve your body composition and health, resistance exercise is essential to meeting your goals.

 The standing calf raise serves as a good complement to the seated calf raise.

-Given that this movement hits the calves from a different angle, it mainly targets the gastrocnemius muscle.
+Given that this movement hits the calves with the legs relatively straight, it mainly targets the gastrocnemius muscle.

 20. Stair calf raise